 - Groin Attack: To end all groin attacks — Superpowered Slayer.
 Scythe.
 Slice in half from the groin up.

 - Guy on Guy Is Hot: Annoyed over their mutual jealousy, Buffy suggests putting her two vampire ex-boyfriends in a room together so they could fight out their frustrations.
-She then adds with a certain amount of relish, "There could be oil involved."
+When Spike says that's fine with him, she adds (with a certain amount of relish), "There could be oil involved."
 Note that this trope is a view held by much of the show's fanbase as well.

-- Half Truth: Buffy says she needs Angel to go back to Los Angeles, to prepare a second line of defense if she can't hold the Hellmouth.
-Angel however is picking up the distinct smell of Spike, and realises she's wants him out of the way to avoid confusing the issue.
+- Buffy says she needs Angel to go back to Los Angeles, to prepare a second line of defense if she can't hold the Hellmouth.
+Angel, however, is picking up the distinct smell of Spike, and realises she wants him out of the way to avoid confusing the issue.

 - Handicapped Badass: Rona fights with one arm in a cast.